DataDog/documentation/content/en/synthetics/browser_tests/advanced_options.md

 ## User specified locator

-By default, [browser tests][1] use the Datadog locator system.
+By default, browser tests use the [Datadog locator system][1].
 It is recommended to only use custom selectors in edge cases as the Datadog locator system is what allows tests to be self-maintaining.

 Custom selectors are created by performing a step of interest in the recorder (**click**, **hover**, **assert**, etc.) on any element of your page.
 This specifies the kind of step that needs to be performed.